 We've just released JFormDesigner 5.2.1, which is now compatible with IntelliJ IDEA 14 and fixes minor bugs.

 10 years ago, on 2004-12-13, we released JFormDesigner 1.0.
 Wow!
 Ten years is a long time.
-We're very proud of what we have built and we're looking forward to continue the success.
+We're very proud of what we have built, and we're looking forward to continuing the success.

 JFormDesigner 1.0 was the first professional GUI designer that did support JGoodies FormLayout, the most advanced grid-based layout manager for Swing at this time.

 Our vision was to develop the best and most innovative GUI designer for Swing to help our customers to increase their productivity and create professional looking forms.

 JFormDesigner 1.0 introduced innovations not seen before in other GUI builders.
 For example:

 - Column and row headers: The first time it was possible to easily insert, delete and drag-and-drop whole columns/rows.